ryanleonbutler/black_star/README.md

 ### **Controls**
 ```
+- 'attack(a)' to attack an enemy in the area
 - 'view(v)' to look around in this area
 - 'map(m)' to look at the map of the world
 - 'inspect(y)' to view item attributes